fzampa/activeMQDemo/README.md

 * Run `./activemq start` in bin folder.
 * Check your installation running on [http://localhost:8161/admin/](http://localhost:8161/admin/).
 When prompted, the default user/pass pair for the installation is admin/admin.

+### Configuring ActiveMQ

+Before running the application you need to replace the modified configuration files to make authentication and authorization works properly.

+Copy the following files, under the [./src/main/resources]() folder:

+* activemq.xml
+* credentials.properties
+* groups.properties
+* login.configuration
+* users.properties

+And then paste these files on /conf folder under activeMQ installation path.
+You must replace the existing ones.

 ### Running the application

 Having Maven installed, just run `mvn spring-boot:run`